Skip to main content

 What is CAT's risk profile compared to the market?

-With a beta of 1.47, Caterpillar Inc is roughly as volatile as the market, moving in line with broad market trends.
-This moderate beta suggests the stock offers market-level returns without excessive volatility.
-The price-to-book ratio of 12.32 shows investors value the company above its book value, which often reflects intangible assets or growth prospects.
+With a beta of 1.56, Caterpillar Inc is significantly more volatile than the market.
+For every 10% market move, this stock tends to move 16% in the same direction.
+Higher beta stocks offer greater potential returns but with increased risk.
+The price-to-book ratio of 13.54 shows investors value the company above its book value, which often reflects intangible assets or growth prospects.

 Performance & Growth